pbosler/lpm-v2/README.md

 PDE types and Solver objects
 --------------
 PDEs are solved using a ''method of lines'' discretization.
-A mesh is connected to its relevant variables by a PDE type, e.g., an SWEMesh or a @ref SphereBVE BVEMesh object.
+A mesh is connected to its relevant variables by a PDE type, e.g., a @ref PlanarSWE SWEMesh or a @ref SphereBVE BVEMesh object.
 These objects combine a PolyMesh2d for the spatial discretization with the various Fields (e.g., vorticity, temperature) appropriate to the chosen PDE.

-Following the spatial discretization given by the particles, the time-ODEs are integrated explicity with 4th order Runge-Kutta by a Solver
+Following the spatial discretization given by the particles, the time ODEs are integrated explicity with 4th order Runge-Kutta by a Solver objectobject
-(e.g., @ref SphereBVESolver) object appropriate to a particular application, e.g., SWEPlaneSolver or SphereBVESolver.
+(e.g., @ref SphereBVESolver) appropriate to a particular application.

 * Planar, inviscid, incompressible flow: See @ref PlanarIncompressible, @ref PlanarIncompressibleSolver, and CollidingDipoles.f90
 * Rotating planar, inviscid, incompressible flow: See @ref BetaPlane, @ref BetaPlaneSolver